ismailsobhy/Cypress-cucumber/README.md

 # Powerus-cypress-cucumber

-The project is done using Page object model and uses:
+The project applies Page object model(POM) and uses the following:
 - cypress-cucumber-preprocessor for Behavior Driven Development (BDD)
 - multiple-cucumber-html-reporter for reporting

 ## Project Structure
 ![image](https://user-images.githubusercontent.com/32613878/218597358-58cbb890-4a6e-4c05-a972-b21f58755096.png)
-- Depending on edits or additions of the page, the page object can be updated easily, they exist in cypress/support/page-objects.
+- Depending on edits or additions of the page, the page object can be updated easily, they exist in cypress/support/page_objects.
 - New steps definations or editing existing ones, this can be done in cypress/support/step_definitions.
-This enables to create different type of stypes
+This enables to create different type of steps.
-- After that add test cases in cypress/e2e folde in feature files,  you can create new testcases based on older step definitions or newly created ones.
+- After that add test cases in cypress/e2e folder in feature files,  you can create new testcases based on older step definitions or newly created ones which are readable to stakeholders.

 ## Installation
 Run this to install the project